vlang/vlang-blog/content/blog/getting-started-with-v.md

 # On Linux, Mac OS, and other similar systems
 sudo ./v symlink

-# On Windows, from the terminal with administrative privileges
+# On Windows, open an Administrator shell and run the following.
+# NOTE: This is the ONLY command that neeeds to be run from an Administrator shell.
 .\v.exe symlink
 ```